-Net income for the three months ended December 31, 2021 was \$24.7 million compared to \$40.5 million in Q4 2020.
-Lower net income for the period was driven by a smaller deferred tax recovery in Q4 2021 of \$9.2 million, as compared to \$44.4 million in Q4 2020, partially offset by higher industry activity levels and associated revenues.
-CES no longer recognized a benefit from the Canada Emergency Wage Subsidy ("CEWS") program in Q4 2021, compared to \$2.9 million in Q4 2020.
-Net income for the year ended December 31, 2021 was \$49.9 million compared to a net loss of \$222.9 million for the year ended December 31,
+Net income for the three months ended March 31, 2022 was \$10.3 million compared to \$5.1 million in Q1 2021.
+Higher net income for the period was driven by increased industry activity levels and associated revenues along with the preservation of a prudent cost structure, despite rising product costs.
+CES no longer recognized a benefit from the Canada Emergency Wage Subsidy ("CEWS") program in Q1 2022, compared to \$1.7 million in Q1 2021.